Threading. When and why.

 First, lets review Jeff’s arguments against threading:

 - You have to click through to see the content.
-This refers to threading done primarily in the Usenet or email style, where titles are what’s shown, and the body is deprecated and must be clicked to be seen.
+This refers to threading done primarily in the Usenet or email style, where titles are what’s shown, and the body is collapsed and must be clicked to be seen.
 We agree.
 Threading done this way is painful.

 - Branched conversations are disjointed and distracting.